 - 8 ounces mushrooms sliced, optional

-- 1 Tbsp garlic minced, can substitute with 1 tsp of garlic powder
+- 1 tablespoon garlic minced, can substitute with 1 teaspoon of garlic powder

 - Cornstarch slurry, to desired thickness for gravy